Alby-Yerdy Temple

-The Alby-Yerdy (Альби-Ерды; ალბი-ერდი) are the ruins of the medieval temple in Ingushetia, located on the left bank of the Assa River.
+The Alby-Yerdy (Альби-Ерды; ალბი-ერდი) are the ruins of the medieval church in Ingushetia, located on the left bank of the Assa River.
 As a result of a radiocarbon study, scientists date the architectural monument to 668-974.
 Following the opinion of most researchers, the temple is recognized as a Christian church, although numerous remains of sacrificial animals were found inside the church, indicating rituals of ancient Ingush religion.

+The interior is plastered, and the church has entrances from the south and west.
+Of the windows on the south wall, only one—the central window—has survived, crowned with a horseshoe-shaped arch.
+Two massive pilasters extend from the facade of the south wall, with arch supports made of baked Georgian bricks at their upper sections.
+These appear to have supported the cylindrical vault arches of an annex that once stood on this side.

+Faint traces of frescoes remain in the church’s interior, with visible outlines of halos and figure details.
+The artwork is executed in shades of blue and brown.